eviallet/Recipes/README.md

 * Parsing recipes and details from marmiton.org
 * Saving recipes on categorized databases
 * Shopping list (long click an item or add it manually on drawer)
-* Sharing recipes (http://www.recipe.com/&recipe1link&recipe2link) and categorizing on the fly
+* Sharing recipes (http://www.recipe.com/&recipe1link&recipe2link : [mailto shortcut](mailto:?&subject=Recipes&body=http://www.recipe.com/%26recipe1%26recipe2 )) and categorizing on the fly

 # Known bugs
 * Rating not loaded when sharing